-Based on the combined data of six placebo-controlled trials in patients with type 2 diabetes mellitus using acarbose as monotherapy, the following changes from baseline glycosylated hemoglobin (hemoglobin A1c) were noted by dose:
+Based on the combined data of six placebo-controlled trials in patients with type 2 diabetes mellitus using acarbose as monotherapy, researchers noted the following changes from baseline glycosylated hemoglobin (hemoglobin A1c) by dose:

 Although the acarbose 300 mg three times daily regimen is superior to lower doses at lowering hemoglobin A1c, the approved maximum daily dose of acarbose is 100 mg three times daily.
 There is no statistically significant difference in hemoglobin A1c lowering between the 50 mg three times daily regimen, 100 mg three times daily regimen, and the 200 mg three times daily regimen.

 Acarbose is not FDA approved for the treatment of type 1 diabetes mellitus; however, studies have evaluated the safety and efficacy in this patient population.
-In a study of 121 patients with type 1 diabetes mellitus, acarbose 50 mg three times daily for 2 weeks followed by 100 mg three times daily was found to significantly reduce 2-hour postprandial glucose.
+In a study of 121 patients with type 1 diabetes mellitus, acarbose 50 mg three times daily for two weeks, followed by 100 mg three times daily, was found to reduce 2-hour postprandial glucose significantly.
 There were no differences between the placebo group and the acarbose group in hemoglobin A1c lowering or episodes of hypoglycemia.
-In two subsequent, single center, placebo-controlled studies, 40 patients with type 1 diabetes mellitus were given metformin for 6 months after which metformin was replaced with acarbose.
-Acarbose was shown to significantly decrease the 2-hour postprandial blood glucose level when compared to baseline.
-When compared to metformin therapy, the acarbose therapy group was found to have a statistically significant decrease in low-density lipoprotein (calculated), triglycerides, and total cholesterol.
-Acarbose use also led to a statistically significant decrease in regular insulin use.
+In two subsequent, single-center, placebo-controlled studies, 40 patients with type 1 diabetes mellitus were given metformin for six months after acarbose replaced metformin.
+The research demonstrated acarbose significantly decreased the 2-hour postprandial blood glucose level when compared to baseline.
+When compared to metformin therapy, the acarbose therapy group showed a statistically significant decrease in low-density lipoprotein (calculated), triglycerides, and total cholesterol.
+Acarbose use also led to a statistically significant reduction in regular insulin use.